djsruptor/Santander-customer-satisfaction-prediction/README.md

 `0` = Satisfied
 `1` = Dissatisfied

-The goal is to build a model that identifies which customers are dissatisfied, so the bank's marketing team can take proactive actions before it is too late.
+The goal is to build a model that identifies which customers are dissatisfied, enabling Santander to reduce churn, improve customer experience, and optimize retention campaigns.
+Even small improvements in recall for the minority (dissatisfied) class can translate into significant cost savings and higher lifetime value.

 This repository implements the full **CRISP-DM** workflow: